swcarpentry/close-enough-for-scientific-work/README.md

 3. Show how to test that code, explaining:
     *   what tests have been chosen,
-    *   why they have been chosen, and
+    *   why they have been chosen,
+    *   why the author chose to implement the tests the way she did, and
-    *   how the author decided on the tolerances for those tests.
+    *   how she decided on the tolerances for those tests.

 4. (Optional) Add a feature, or extend the program in some other way, and show: